 Drimz during a community sensitisation activity on governance and civic participation.

-The Ishiwi “My Voice” Program
+Ishiwi “My Voice”

 Equipping young people with the knowledge and skills to understand their democratic rights.

+The Kudziwa Ishiwi Project “My Voice” is championing the involvement of young people in decision-making processes.
 Through the Ishiwi “My Voice” Program, we support young people by providing an accessible media platform where they can learn about civic and governance issues.
 The platform encourages discussions among young people on governance and policy making and ultimately motivates them to take more action and be involved in decisions that will affect their future.

-Mary Bwalya, one of our young change-makers presenting a position paper on the state of young people in Zambia during National Youth Day Commemorations.
+Mary Bwalya, one of our young change-makers presenting a position paper on the state of young people in Zambia during National Youth Day Commemorations

 Educational talks in schools, communities and on radio are central to this programme.
 It helps encourage young people to voice their opinion on governance matters that affect them.
 They also provide an opportunity for young people to interact with those in power and hold decision makers accountable in order to bring about change and development in their society.